bitcap-co/ipr-daemon/README.md

 It also worth noting that `iprd` requires running under the `root` user to run.

 ### Modifying BPF filters
-IPRD CLI allows direct modification of BPF filters for interfaces to add/exclude networks and ignoring specific devices on the network.
+the CLI allows direct modification of BPF filters for interfaces to add/exclude networks and ignoring specific devices on the network.

 Available global BPF interface (applies to all interfaces):
  - `-add-network <NETWORK>` - Append a IPv4 network number to BPF filter. (i.e. -add-network 172.16,192.168.1,10).
 Can be used multple times or comma-separated values.